MartinEnke/Masterblog_API/README.md

 # 📝 The Quiet Almanac – Flask Blog API & Frontend

-**The Quiet Almanac** is a minimal, versioned blog platform built with Flask, allowing users to create, edit, delete, search, and like blog posts.
-Users can also leave comments — even anonymously — and enjoy a clean, responsive UI built with vanilla HTML, CSS, and JavaScript.
+A Flask-based, versioned blog platform featuring a RESTful API and a fully responsive UI built with plain HTML, CSS, and JavaScript.

 ![Banner](frontend/static/images/almanac.png)